 Backstory and Context

-Gunther founded the Pioneer Flour Mills in Gillespie County 1851, but after battling poor weather conditions, he decided to relocate his headquarters to San Antonio 1959.
-In 1960, after building constructing his new mill, he built his home, which is in the King William Historic District, for himself and his wife, Henrietta Dorothea Pape.
-The Hilmer couple raised seven children in the home.
+Gunther founded the Pioneer Flour Mills (not its original name) in Gillespie County 1851, nine miles west of the town of Fredericksburg.
+After experiencing periods of flooding and drought, he decided to relocate his headquarters to San Antonio 1859.
+He also recognized the need in the city for a flour mill.
+In 1860, after building constructing his new mill—the city's first steam and water-powered mill—he built his home, which is in the King William Historic District, for himself and his wife, Henrietta Dorothea Pape.
+They married in 1855 and raised seven children in the home.